Matt Duffy Player Props: Royals vs. Marlins

 Matt Duffy At The Plate

-- Duffy has three doubles, a home run and six walks while hitting .314.
+- Duffy has three doubles, a home run and six walks while batting .314.

-- In 60.7% of his games this season (17 of 28), Duffy has picked up at least one hit, and in three of those games (10.7%) he recorded more than one.
+- Duffy has reached base via a hit in 17 games this year (of 28 played), and had multiple hits in three of those games.

-- He has hit a long ball in one of 28 games, and in 1.3% of his plate appearances.
+- He has hit a home run in one of 28 games, and in 1.3% of his plate appearances.

-- Duffy has driven in a run in six games this year (21.4%), including one multiple-RBI game.
+- Duffy has driven in a run in six games this season (21.4%), including one multiple-RBI game.

-- In five of 28 games this season, he has scored, including multiple runs once.
+- He has scored at least one run five times this year (17.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.